NelisW/my3D-Trium/building/Trium-calibration.md

 The g30 work is done in the function `run_z_probe()` in `Marlin_main.cpp`.
 The essential contents are:
 - At the current (x,y) position move fast to `home_bump_mm(Z_AXIS)`, which appears to be z=5.
 Speed is `Z_PROBE_SPEED_FAST` is (50*60)=3000.
 - Move slowly from the current position by twice `home_bump_mm(Z_AXIS)`, i.e., to z=-5.
 Speed is `Z_PROBE_SPEED_SLOW` which is `Z_PROBE_SPEED_FAST`/2 is (50*60/2)=1500.
-- Clear the z end-stop bits to suppress a report.
+- Clear the z endstop bits to suppress a report.
-- When the end-stop is hit, get the current axis position, process and then return the value as z height.
+- When the endstop is hit, get the current axis position, process and then return the value as z height.

 It appears that `run_z_probe()` resets the bed levelling parameters (at least temporarily when doing g30).